benjaminion/upgrading-ethereum-book/src/book.md

 ## Acknowledgements

 First and foremost, I want to thank my employer, ConsenSys.
-Much of the work has been in my own time, but ConsenSys has also been very cool with me working on this in the course of my day job. <!-- As a consequence, the copyright belongs to ConsenSys, but the company has generously agreed to apply a liberal licensing policy, for which I am extremely grateful - TBD - TODO. --> ConsenSys is a wonderful employer, a terrific force for good in the ecosystem, and an incredible place to work.
+Much of the work has been in my own time, but ConsenSys has also been very cool with me working on this in the course of my day job.
+ConsenSys is a wonderful employer, a terrific force for good in the ecosystem, and an incredible place to work.

 So much of what I do involves writing about other people's work, and pretty much everything in this book is other people's work.
 I deeply value the openness and generosity of the Ethereum community.
 For me, this is one of its defining characteristics.
 Many people's contributions are cited throughout this book, and I am indebted to all of you.
 Being part of the Eth2 dev community has been the best experience of my life.